 If you need help, our staff is happy to instruct you in the use of library devices and software.
 If you need help for using your own devices, please contact the University of Helsinki's Helpdesk.

 HUPnet is the University of Helsinki's unprotected wireless network.
-You can use HUPnet with the university ID or a HUPnet ID.
-You can get these IDs from the library's customer service point by presenting your library card or by proving your identity, presenting an ID with a photo.
-These IDs are valid either one day or one week.
+You can use HUPnet with the Helsinki university ID or a HUPnet ID.
+You can get the IDs from the library's customer service point by presenting your library card or by proving your identity, presenting an ID with a photo.
+These IDs are valid from one day to one week.

 Visitors to the National Library have four reading rooms at their disposal (the General Reading Room, the North Hall reading room, the reading room of the Slavonic Library and the special reading room) as well as reading desks in the Rotunda, the Aquarium, the Slavonic Library and the Music Library.